ralna/GALAHAD/doc/C/rst-dir/blls_functions.rst

 		- is a scalar variable of type int, that holds the number of variables

 	*
-		- m
+		- o

 		- is a scalar variable of type int, that holds the number of residuals.

 	*
 		- b

-		- is a one-dimensional array of size m and type double, that holds the constant term $b$ in the residuals.
-The i-th component of b, i = 0, ... , m-1, contains $b_i$.
+		- is a one-dimensional array of size o and type double, that holds the constant term $b$ in the residuals.
+The i-th component of b, i = 0, ... , o-1, contains $b_i$.

 	*
 		- x_l